Agoric/documentation/main/ertp/ERTP-Guide/PursesAndPayments.md

   - Returns a new empty `purse` for storing digital assets of the `brand` the `issuer` is associated with.
   - ```js
     const { quatloosIssuer, quatloosMint } = makeIssuerKit('quatloos');
-    // The new purse can only contain assets of the bucks brand. const quatloosPurse = quatloosIssuer.makeEmptyPurse();
+    // The new purse can only contain assets of the Quatloos brand. const quatloosPurse = quatloosIssuer.makeEmptyPurse();
     ```
 To add the assets from a `payment` to a `depositFacet`, use the **tyg todo: See above.
 Write